 ‘We are at home.’

 These biclausal progressive constructions, as Manzini & Savoia (2005) suggest, involve event identification between the two inflected verbs, contrary to the asyndetic constructions of the imperative in Neapolitan (Ledgeway 1997), where each verb represents an assertion (see the examples in 6-7).
 Event Identification is defined by Kratzer (1996) as a recursive operation involving the external argument and the aspectual reading that is applied to the event denoted by the embedded lexical VP.
 It relates the external argument, introduced by a v head or by aspectual heads, to the predicate via an identification of the event variable of the embedded predication.
+The overt effect of Event Identification is the agreement morphology on both the auxiliary and the embedded verb.
 Roughly, Event Identification allows us to add further aspectual information to the event described by the verb.
 Only if the two predicates have compatible aktionsarten may event identification take place.
 With respect to the constructions discussed here, the progressive auxiliary allows for event identification, following Vendler’s (1967) classification, with activities and accomplishments, but not with achievements or states.

 (38) a.
 Activity